GoPerdomo/collectors_hut/README.md

 ## About ##

-Made as my Capstone Project for the Full-Stack Development program at <a href="https://propulsionacademy.com/" target="_blank">Propulsion Academy</a>.
+Built as my Capstone Project for the Full-Stack Engineering program at <a href="https://propulsionacademy.com/" target="_blank">Propulsion Academy</a>.

 ## Tech Stack ##